ChrisPenner/ChrisPenner.github.io/site/drafts/lens-regex.md

 author: Chris Penner
 date: Sep 8, 2019
 tags: [haskell]
-description: Fusing lenses and regular expressions is greater than the sum of their parts.
+description: Lenses plus regex: greater than the sum of their parts.
 ---

 Regardless which language you're coming from, regular expressions are a core tool in the programmer's toolbox.
-Regex is a veritable swiss-army knife.
-They're succinct and well-defined; a power tool of choice whenever you need to get something done quickly.
-Though there may be more readable options out there, it's indisputably an important part of the programming landscape.

-This is all a lead-up to how surprised I was at **just how hard** it is to use regular expressions in Haskell!
+Though some have a distate for their difficult to maintain nature, they're an adaptable quick'n'dirty way to get things done.
+I tend to use small programming puzzle to learn new programming languages, and most of these involve some simple parsing of problem input from a file or stdin.
+In most languages I reach for regex as a natural way to do this, so naturally when I started solving problems with Haskell I google for Regular Expressions in Haskell.

+I was faced with a deluge of options, and none really stood out as being "the standard".
 A common response when beginners ask how to use regex in Haskell is to "learn parser combinators"; or they post a link to one of the myriad of disjointed front-end back-end combinations which must be stitched together in order to work.
-Or perhaps they link to the magical "do everything" operator, which uses type annotations to change its behaviour:
+Even if you find a library which you can figure out how to install and properly import you're then faced with the magical "do everything" operator, which uses type inference to fundamentally change its behaviour:

 ```haskell
 (=~) :: ( RegexMaker Regex CompOption ExecOption source2